ucdavisdatalab/basic-stats-1/docs/02_mathematical-statistics.md

 In fact, the This is significant because we can use the standard normal functions on the right, and the data on the left, to start answering questions like, "what is the 95% confidence interval for the population mean?"

 ### But isn't $\sigma$ unknown, too?
 I've presented calculations that use the parameter $\sigma$.
 But in reality, $\sigma$ is just as unknown as $\mu$.
 Is it safe to replace $\sigma$ in the calculations by the standard deviation that we calculate from the sample using the `sd()` function?
 Not quite.
-If the $S$, the sample standard deviation (this is what you get from R's `sd()` function) is used for $\sigma$ in the CLT, then the distribution will be slightly less clustered at the central point.
-This distribution with slightly heavier tails gets called the "t-distribution", and its discovery was a triumph of early modern statistics.
+If the $S$, the sample standard deviation (this is what you get from R's `sd()` function) is used for $\sigma$ in the CLT, then you need to include the uncertainty of estimating $\sigma$ by $S$ in the uncertainty of the distribution.
+As a result, the distribution will be slightly less clustered at the central point and have "heavy tails".
+This distribution is called the "t-distribution", and its discovery was a triumph of early modern statistics.

 $$\frac{\bar{X} - \mu}{S/\sqrt{n}} \rightarrow t_{n-1} $$

-Here the $n-1$ are the "degrees of freedom" of the t-distribution.
+Here the $n-1$ subscript denotes the "degrees of freedom" of the t-distribution.